- ACSP Resources

 You are required to submit a final paper to both your session discussant and conference organizers by Tuesday, October 2, 2018.
-Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters, roundtables, or lightning presentations.
+Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters or roundtables.

 The names of authors that submit by the October 8 deadline and the title of their presentation will be highlighted in the program and in the conference app as having a paper available on request for attendees.
 Conference attendees often use this information to judge the quality of a session they are considering attending.